 The church in Sardis was steeped in tradition.
 They had a reputation of being alive, but they were spiritually dead.
 They didn’t even know they needed to be woken up!

 Why is it so important to continually pursue God?
-I really liked an escalator analogy I heard recently (I wish I could remember where–I think it was the Brant & Sherri Oddcast).
+I really liked an escalator analogy I heard recently.
 The idea is that life is an escalator, always pulling us down.
 When we’re pursuing God, we’re climbing up the down escalator.
 We’re able to move up higher, but we have to keep moving.
 If we stop and become complacent, we naturally start moving down without trying–and often without even realizing it!

 Church in Philadelphia